 Prior to making the registration process public, it is mandatory that your logo is distinctive and does not infringe on any trademarks.
 This includes:

-- Search of Trademark Database: Login to the IP India e-filing portal to search for similar trademarks.
+- Search of Trademark Database: Log in to the IP India e-filing portal to search for similar trademarks.

-- Study of Results: Search the same or similar marks in the same class of goods or services.
+- Study of Results: Search for the same or similar marks in the same class of goods or services.

 A good search reduces the chances of objections at the time of registration.